 Celebrating 54 Years of Excellence Since 1967

 Westside School of Ballet is Los Angeles’ oldest and most successful public ballet school, founded in 1967 by New York City Ballet’s Yvonne Mounsey, and co-founder Rosemary Valaire, Royal Ballet soloist.

-The school distinguishes itself as a non-audition school where all are welcome to study ballet and are trained to the highest and most refined pre-professional level.
-While the school’s program is designed with the serious ballet student in mind, Westside Ballet attracts students of all ages, with varying degrees of interest and talent, who wish to pursue dance instruction in an inspiring, enriched learning environment.
+WSB distinguishes itself as a non-audition school, offering the highest and most refined pre-professional training.
+While the program is designed with the serious ballet student in mind, WSB welcomes all students ages 3-18 who wish to pursue the study of dance in an inspiring, enriched learning environment.

 Nearly all the Artistic Staff are products of the school themselves, having served on the faculty for over 10, 20 and 30 years.
 This ensures a consistent approach to the classical ballet training, with an emphasis on the Balanchine style, that is unmatched elsewhere.

-The Westside School of Ballet has a non-profit performing division, Westside Ballet of Santa Monica, which produces professional-caliber performances twice a year since 1973: a full-length, lavish, traditional production of The Nutcracker with live orchestra – now Los Angeles’ longest-running production, having just celebrated its 47th anniversary – and an acclaimed Spring Performance featuring the works of George Balanchine along with classical and contemporary ballets and original works, all performed at the beautiful Broad Stage at the Santa Monica College Performing Arts Center.
+Westside School of Ballet has a non-profit performing division, Westside Ballet of Santa Monica which has produced professional-caliber performances twice a year since 1973.
+The company’s full-length The Nutcracker with live orchestra is Los Angeles’ longest-running production, celebrating its 48th anniversary.
+The acclaimed Spring Performances feature the works of George Balanchine along with classical and contemporary ballets and original pieces.
+Productions are presented at the beautiful Broad Stage at the Santa Monica College Performing Arts Center.

-These and other outstanding performance opportunities have provided real-world preparation to the young dancers from the school and launched them into professional careers in ballet companies around the world, as well as providing invaluable life lessons in sportsmanship, teamwork, dedication, respect and commitment that serve them well in any career they choose.
+These and other outstanding performance opportunities prepare aspiring young dancers from the school, launching them into professional careers in ballet companies around the world.
+Moreover, students are provided with invaluable life lessons in dedication, respect and commitment that serve them well in any career they choose.